shobith/mindful/index.md

 1. Download the app from your preferred app store
 2. Choose your meditation duration
-3. Select optional ambient sounds
-4. Find a comfortable position
+3. Find a comfortable position
-5. Begin your mindful journey
+4. Begin your mindful journey

 © 2025 Mindful Meditation Timer.
 All rights reserved.